Summer Green

-Summer Lynn Green (born May 2, 1995) is an American soccer player who plays as a forward for SC Sand in the Frauen-Bundesliga.
-She previously played for the Chicago Red Stars in the National Women's Soccer League.
+Summer Lynn Green (born May 2, 1995) is an American soccer player who plays as a forward for Damaiense in the Campeonato Nacional Feminino.
+She previously played for the Chicago Red Stars in the National Women's Soccer League and for SC Sand in the Frauen-Bundesliga.

 Club career

 Early career in the US

 After playing four years at the University of North Carolina, Green was drafted by Seattle Reign FC with the 30th overall pick in the 2016 NWSL College Draft.
 She missed her entire rookie season due to a knee injury sustained in the NCAA Tournament.

 Green was traded to the Chicago Red Stars for a 2017 international roster spot and a 2017 Draft pick.

 In the 2017 season Green made seven appearances for the club, she started one game.
 In 2018 Green saw a small increase in playing time as she played 319 minutes in eight games.

 In Europe

 After two seasons with the Red Stars, Green signed with Vittsjö for the 2019 Damallsvenskan season.

 In January 2020, Green joined Scottish side Celtic.

+Green then signed with S.F.
+Damaiense in Portugal during the summer transfer window of 2022.
+On March 8, 2023, Green was named Liga BPI player of the month for January.